panzerdp/dmitripavlutin.com/content/posts/064-string-interpolation/index.md

 }
 ```

-This version of the component that uses the classnames tool is declarative and easy to understand.
+This version of the component, which uses the classnames tool, is easier to understand than the template string version.

 If you'd need to add more CSS classes (for example to handle `isErrorLoading`), the version that uses classnames grows without significantly affecting the readability.